A Strange Day on Planet Earth

 IMG_4225

 Weeks of just hearing headlines from other people, and still I cry every day for the knowledge of those and all previous headlines.
-I have accumulated more bad news in the past year than I would rightly be able to process in a lifetime, not to mention everything that came before.
-The backlog of mourning seems to stretch from here to the nearest star, and yet for some time I continued in a grim trance of plucking more headlines to cram in every corner of my head—until it was hemorrhaging information and statistics and grief.
+I have accumulated more bad news in the past year than I would rightly be able to digest in a lifetime, not to mention all that came before.
+The backlog of mourning seems to stretch from here to the nearest star, and yet for some time I continued in a grim trance of plucking more headlines to cram in every corner of my head — until it was hemorrhaging information and statistics and grief.

 I don’t know how to be well here, truly well.
 I only know to survive with some integrity I must return to the mountain and listen to the nonhuman voices.
-To remain somewhat well I must cry a lot, and give thanks, and journey to heal my own ancestral line, and try to find an answer for the mule deer.
+To remain somewhat well I must cry a lot, give thanks, and try to find an answer for the mule deer.
 My mind finds this insufficient but my heart does not.
 This heart that told me to delete Facebook and burn sage every night, the heart that always returns to the mountain.

 Up and Down the Mountain Again